edelooff/Lightbox/README.md

 #### `envelope`

 Selects an envelope function to use for the transition.
 These are also known as "easings", and a list of available options can be gotten from the controller information API.
-When not provided, the last selected transition for the layer is used, the initial envelope function is `CosineEnvelope`.
+When not provided, the last selected transition for the layer is used, the initial envelope function is `Cosine`.

 #### `blender`